koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_38_some-key-learning-points-session-1-introduction.md

-# SOME Key learning points: Session 1: Introduction
+# Slide 38 of Lecture 11 contains information about SOME Key learning points: Session 1: Introduction
 to logistics and supply chain management
 Literature:
 Content: